01 of 05

 You probably have an idea or image of how you hope your stone wall will look.
 Do you imagine it old and weathered?
 Big and blocky?
 Smooth and elegant?

 Old and weathered rock can come in a variety of shapes and sizes, textures and colors.
 Some stones just look old naturally.
 Some stones may be reclaimed from old stone walls or buildings.
-Some stones having been laying in fields and exposed to the elements for a long time.
+Some stones have been laying in fields and exposed to the elements for a long time.
 If you like the old and weathered look, check your local stone yard.

 Rocks that are big and blocky give the appearance of strength and sturdiness.
 Rocks that are relatively square and rectangular are easy to fit together, which means your wall may go together faster than if you used more irregularly shaped or round rocks.
 You can build a stone wall with all big and blocky stones, or you can mix them with smaller stones.Continue to 5 of 5 below.